Laguna (province): Spanish colonial period

-17th and 18th century

 Laguna was the site of multiple engagements during the Sangley Rebellion, made up of Chinese-Filipino mestizos.
 In 1603, Antonio de Morga relates how the Chinese rebels scattered to three divisions, one of which went to the mountains of San Pablo.
 Captain Don Luys de Velasco, aided by Spanish and Filipino forces, was successful in pursuing the rebels.
 Eventually the Chinese were able to kill Luys de Velasco and ten of his men, before securing themselves in San Pablo while waiting for reinforcement from the mainland.
 On October 20, 1603, Governor-General Pedro Bravo de Acuña then sent Captain Cristoval de Axqueta Menchaca to pursue and crush the rebellion and was successful after twenty days of fighting.

 Around this time the hot springs of Los Baños and San Pablo were known to the Spanish, and a hospital was built in the area.
 By 1622, the hospital was notable enough to be mentioned by the Archbishop of Manila at the time, Miguel García Serrano in his letter to King Philip IV.

 In 1639, a second rebellion involving the Chinese occurred, and the rebels fortified themselves in the highlands of Cavinti and Lumban before surrendering in Pagsanjan a year later.

 In 1670, a delimitation of borders were made between Lucban, Majayjay and Cavite.
 The most populous town at that time, Bay, was capital of the province until 1688, when the seat of the provincial government was moved to Pagsanján.
 Pagsanján would be the provincial seat until 1858 when it was moved once again to Santa Cruz.
-In 1754, the Province of Laguna and Tayabas were divided, with the Malinao River separating the towns of Majayjay and Lucban.
+In 1754, the province of Laguna and Tayabas were divided, with the Malinao River separating the towns of Majayjay and Lucban.

 In 1678, Fray Hernando Cabrera founded San Pablo de los Montes (now San Pablo City) and built a wooden church and convent considered as the best and finest in the province.

 Fighting extended to Laguna during the British occupation of Manila between the years of 1762–64.
 A detachment of British troops under Captain Thomas Backhouse entered the province in search of the silver cargo of the galleon Filipina while Francisco de San Juan led a band of volunteers that fought them in several engagements in and around the then provincial capital of Pagsanjan.
 Backhouse plundered the town and burned its newly reconstructed church but San Juan succeeded in escaping with the precious hoard to Pampanga where the treasure greatly bolstered the defense effort of Governor-General Simón de Anda y Salazar.
 For his actions, San Juan was made a brigade commander and alcalde mayor of Tayabas (now Quezon) province.